Pirashan/OMSCS-Notes/CS 6603 - AIES/Module 01 - Data, Individuals, and Society.md

 - Employment
 - Housing and public accommodation

 **Discrimination** is prohibited on the basis of membership in a protected class-group which has historically been discriminated against.

+The protected classes are as follows:
+·Race (Civil Rights Act of 1964, 1991)

+·Color (Civil Rights Act of 1964, 1991)

+·Sex (Equal Pay Act of 1963; Civil Rights Act of 1964, 1991)

+·Religion (Civil Rights Act of 1964, 1991)

+·National origin (Civil Rights Act of 1964, 1991)

+·Citizenship (Immigration Reform and Control Act)

+·Age (Age Discrimination in Employment Act of 1967) (over 40)

+·Pregnancy (Pregnancy Discrimination Act)

+·Familial status (Civil Rights Act of 1968)

+·Disability status (Rehabilitation Act of 1973; Americans with Disabilities Act of 1990)

+·Veteran status (Vietnam Era Veterans' Readjustment Assistance Act of 1974; Uniformed Services Employment and Reemployment Rights Act)

+·Genetic information (Genetic Information Nondiscrimination Act)

 Forms of discrimination (or bias) include:

 - Intentional
 - Unconscious